+Figure 2 shows EAU effects of the transfer scheme on both current and prospective generations.
+Clearly, the initial old gain, as they simply receive a transfer with no strings attached.
 Their EAU, which we omit from figure 2, increases by 1.8 percent and 2.9 percent in B1 and B2, respectively.
 The current young also gain substantially, because crowding out takes effect only after they are old.
 Hence, their wages when young are unchanged, but the rate of return they earn when old on their savings are higher due to the smaller amount of capital they, as a generation, bring into old age.
 All later generations gain substantially less (in case of B2) or make outright EAU losses (in the case of B1).
 Figure 2 also illustrates that the EAU impact on generations born one or two periods after the policy change is already close to the long-run EAU impact.
 This observation justifies our focus throughout the paper, on long-run EAU.

-5 The Crucial Role of Risk-Sharing
+5 Pareto Gains - The Crucial Role of Risk-Sharing

-This section demonstrates in four ways the crucial importance of risk-sharing to long-run exante utility and, thus, to the prospects for an EAU Pareto improvement.
-First, we decompose the EAU impact of pay-go in the two baseline calibrations from above, showing that risk-sharing is the source of long-run EAU gains when they arise.
+This section demonstrates in three ways the crucial importance of risk-sharing to long-run exante utility and, thus, to the prospects for an EAU Pareto improvement.
+First, we decompose the EAU impact of pay go in the two baseline calibrations from above, showing that risk-sharing is the source of long-run EAU gains when they arise.
 It is also a mitigating factor when longrun EAU falls.
-Second, we show that a policy of two-way transfers, entailing, on average, no intergenerational redistribution, produces larger EAU gains than does pay-go.
-Third, adding pay-go once this two-way transfer policy is in place does not further Pareto improve.
-Fourth, we show that Blanchard's assumed endowment, with its risk-sharing capacity, is key to a Pareto improvement when it arises.
+Second, we show that a policy of bilateral transfers, entailing, on average, no intergenerational redistribution, produces larger EAU gains than does pay go.
+Indeed, adding pay go once this bilateral transfer policy is in place does not further Pareto improve.
+Finally, we show that Blanchard's assumed endowment, with its risk-sharing capacity, is key to a Pareto improvement when it arises.